qgroom/Catalogue-des-Uredinales-de-Belgique/README.md

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files and directories indicated with `GENERATED` should not be edited manually.

-## Repo structure

-The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
 Files indicated with `GENERATED` should not be edited manually.

 ```